The Best Pain Doctor NJ 2020 | The Top Ivy League Doctors

 - Lumbar Radiofrequency Ablation (RFA) – this is when a pain doctor uses alternating current technology to apply heat to the area of pain.
 RFA is a steroid-free option and is popular amongst patients struggling with chronic pain.

-If you’re struggling with knee pain, then there are many minimally invasive treatments options available.
+If you’re struggling with knee pain, then there are many minimally invasive treatment options available.
 Here are some examples:

 - Genicular Nerve Radio Frequency Ablation (RFA) – this is when a local anesthetic is used to make you comfortable before your pain doctor places heated needles around the knee to prevent nerves from sending pain signals.